scalacenter/bloop/docs/contributing-guide.md

 ## Set the repository up

 1. Clone the [GitHub repository](https://github.com/scalacenter/bloop)
-1. Change directory to bloop's base directory and run `git submodule update --init`.
+1. Change directory to bloop's base directory and run `git submodule update --init`
 1. Run the sbt shell in the base directory.

 If the sbt shell did not fail, you already have a working bloop build in your